9843177098/New-Journey/README.md

 # New-Journey
-This is my first program
+This is my first Git Repository